Bismarck Nursing Excellence

 Sanford Health is actively recruiting past and current military members to its nursing ranks and other positions.
 From differential pay to educational scholarships and more, the organization strives to be an employer and provider of choice for veterans.
 View a full list of benefits and featured career opportunities for veterans and military service members.

 Professional development grants are now available for veteran employees.
 Grants are up to $3,000 annually, and recipients can receive up to $12,000 in their lifetime.
 Grant funds may be used for professional development opportunities such as academic classes, certifications, professional courses, or training.
-To date, 36 veteran nurses have received grants.

 The Veterans page on Sanford Health News features stories of veterans and their experiences as an employee of the system.